-- Applicants must request academic admission directly from THA via the procedure explained on this page.
-The application will be assessed on eligibility and relevance.
+- Applicants must obtain an academic admission from THA via the step-by-step procedure explained on this page.
+The application will be assessed for eligibility and relevance.

-- Applicants that meet all the academic and eligibility criteria will receive an invitation to proceed with the next step in the scholarship application procedure, registering for the scholarship in ATLAS (the OKP online application system)
+- If you meet all the academic and eligibility criteria you will receive an invitation to proceed with the second step in the scholarship application procedure, registering for the scholarship in ATLAS (the Nuffic online application system)

 Important information before starting your application:

-- The deadline for applications is the 15th March 2018 at 24h00.
-Applications received after this date will not be considered for the scholarship.
+- The deadline for applications is the 18th October 2018 at 24h00.
+The application form will no longer be available after this deadline.

-- Please read the Nuffic Obligations for OKP Fellowship Holders (PDF) or the Nuffic Obligation for MENA Scholarship Holders (PDF) before starting your application.
+- Please read the Nuffic Obligations for OKP Fellowship Holders or the Nuffic Obligation for MENA Scholarship Holders before starting your application.

-- Please follow the step-by-step instructions set out on this page, and pay careful attention to the (quality) requirements.
-Prepare all your documents in advance.
+- Prepare all your documents in advance.
 (You cannot complete your application without all necessary documents)

 - Supporting documents must be uploaded in PDF format and must not exceed 2 MB.
 The following instructions can assist you: Converting documents to PDF

-- Only the applicants who have been admitted to proceed into the next round will be notified.
+- ONLY applicants who have been admitted to proceed into the next round will be notified.
 This decision is final and not subject to discussion and/or correspondence.

 Step 1: Check Eligibility

-- If you are not eligible for Nuffic Funding or if you would like to apply for a training course without the scholarship, then please follow refer to the separate deadlines and separate applications of each 2018 open subscription course.
+- If you are not eligible for Nuffic funding or if you would like to apply for a training course without the scholarship, then please follow refer to the separate deadlines and separate applications of each 2019 open subscription course.